usuaero/MachUpX/README.md

 Flight, 2nd ed., Wiley, New Jersey, 2010, pp. 94 -107.

 ## Documentation
 Documentation can be found at [ReadTheDocs](https://machupx.readthedocs.io).
 Please refer to the documentation for instructions on installation, etc. Specific help with package functions can also be found in the docstrings.
+Please read the documentation thoroughly before contacting the development team.

 ## Support
 There is an active MachUp discussion forum on [Google Groups](https://groups.google.com/forum/#!categories/machup_forum).
 Help on using MachUpX can be found there.